 Because your application is built within a container, it can be moved around easily.
 There’s also a lot of freedom when it comes to choosing operating systems, container runtimes, processor architectures, cloud platforms and PaaS in Kubernetes.
 And with great freedom, comes great portability.

-Is there ever a wrong time to utilise Kubernetes?
-Yes … and no. There are situations where you might not be able to realise the full value that Kubernetes can bring, at least not yet, and there are also potential road-blocks you could run into along the way.
+Is there ever a wrong time to utilize Kubernetes?
+Yes … and no. There are situations where you might not be able to realize the full value that Kubernetes can bring, at least not yet, and there are also potential roadblocks you could run into along the way.

 No doubt, there’s a steep learning curve to Kubernetes.
 If you don’t have an expert on your team who possesses an in-depth knowledge of K8s, you could end up spending a lot of time and resources getting up to speed.